gmf|us|en|financial-resources|articles|pros-cons-long-term-auto-financing en_us en-us

 Beyond minimized payments, consumers can reap other benefits of long-term auto financing.

-• Larger loan amounts – A consumer with a smaller vehicle budget may find long-term auto financing as an avenue to getting a more expensive vehicle.
-Since payments are made over a longer period of time, finance companies may approve a higher financing amount, equaling more buying power.
+• Larger loan amounts: A consumer with a smaller vehicle budget may find long-term auto financing as an avenue to getting a more expensive vehicle.
+Since payments are made over a longer period, finance companies may approve a higher financing amount, equaling more buying power.

 Cons of long-term auto financing

-Long-term financing has its benefits, but there are other financial implications to be aware of before entering into a long-term agreement.
+Long-term financing has its benefits, but there are other things to be aware of before entering into a long-term agreement.

 Is long-term auto financing best for me?